Search | Directories | Reference Tools

 Universal Design of Instruction

-The following example of a presentation may be helpful as you prepare to deliver preservice or inservice instruction regarding universal design.
-Consider including this content along with that regarding other diversity issues related to gender and/ethnicity.
+The following sample presentation may be helpful as you prepare to deliver preservice or inservice instruction regarding universal design.
+Consider including this content along with other diversity issues related to gender and ethnicity.

-After this presentation, participants will be able to
+After completion of this lesson, participants will be able to:

 Length